silinternational/svelte-google-places-autocomplete/README.md

 ### ready
-Fired when the component has initialized, the Google Places API has been loaded, and is this component is therefore ready for user interaction.
+Fired when the component has initialized, the Google Places API has been loaded, and this component is therefore ready for user interaction.

 ## Tests